Danielle SeeWalker

 Danielle SeeWalker is an American self described "artivist," combining art and activism.
 She is a Húŋkpapȟa Lakȟóta citizen from the Standing Rock Sioux Tribe.
 She is a multimedia artist, and experiments with materials to combine traditional and modern techniques.
-Her work has been seen at the 2024 Superbowl, on Disney+, and at the Denver Broncos Stadium.
+Her work has been seen at the 2024 Super Bowl, on Disney+, and at the Denver Broncos Stadium.

 Biography

 Danielle SeeWalker was born in Bismarck, North Dakota and is a Húŋkpapȟa Lakȟóta, part of the Standing Rock Sioux Tribe.
 She grew up on the East coast and attended high school in Philadelphia.
 Her childhood influenced her desire to break the cycles of poverty and mental health issues in Indigenous youth.

 She then attended college, while working three jobs and becoming a mother.
 She earned a Master's degree in Counseling Psychology.

 She co-founded the Red Road Project in 2013, which is a nonprofit organization to support cultural arts for Native American people in urban areas.
 She was a co-chair of the Denver American Indian Commission from 2020 to 2022, which worked on legislative matters related to Indigenous people in Colorado.
 She worked with Colorado Senator Jessie Danielson on the Prohibit American Indian Mascots bill in 2021, and the commission created the Office of Liaison for Missing and Murdered Indigenous Relatives in 2022.

 In 2020, she published the book Still Here: A Past to Present Insight of Native American People and Culture.